• Home

 Promotes Proper Oral Rest Posture

-The muscles in our body are connected from by fascia that connects the tongue to the toes.
+The muscles in our body are connected by fascia that connects the tongue to the toes.
 Our tongue posture will affect our postural alignment, digestive system, sleep, breathing, and development of our jaw and palate.

 Promotes Lip Closure